yzbki/MustafaAlyouzbaki/README.md

 - 👋 Hi, I’m @MustafaAlyouzbaki
 - 👀 I’m interested in ...
-      studying the brain and different aspects of cognitive science like psychology, philosophy, neuroscience, anthropology, and of course computer science.
+      studying cognitive science including psychology, philosophy, neuroscience, anthropology, and computer science.
-      I love the prospects of artificial intelligence and how it can change fundamentally our entire future as a species, including how we can implement it to automate tedious tasks which require human intelligence so we can improve everyone's quality of life, much like the internet or modern medical technology.
+      I love the prospects of artificial intelligence and how it can fundamentally shift our entire future as a species, including how we can implement it to automate tedious tasks which require human intelligence so we can improve everyone's quality of life, much like the internet or modern medical technology has in the past.

 - 🌱 I’m currently learning ...
       Computing with a Cognitive Science specialization (BCmpH) at Queen's University in Kingston, Ontario.